-Certified Vapor Wake dogs are rigorously trained to track and sniff even small amounts of explosives.
+Certified Vapor Detection dogs are rigorously trained to track and sniff even small amounts of explosives.
 Whether these bombs are on the move or stationary, these expertly trained canines can specifically target and pinpoint them aptly.
-Officer Tilly is a Vapor Wake dog and Officer Jarvis Harris is her handler.
+Officer Tilly is a Vapor Detection dog and Officer Jarvis Harris is her handler.

 The city spent around $50,000 for Tilly and her officer’s training, which increased the number of police dogs in the Lexington police department to twelve.
 Once Tilly catches the scent of a possible explosive, there’s no stopping her from finding the source.
 Her handler, Jarvis Harris said, “I can try to pull her off if I want, but all she’s going to do is pull as hard as she can to try to get to the closest part of where the odor is coming from.”

 Tilly has a persistent drive to track down the explosive odor, once she locates an odor she becomes only obedient to finding it.
 Harris knows that she will follow her nose to a threat to keep everyone safe.

 Most police dogs are quite obedient because the majority of them are patrol dogs which may mean that they can provide help to hunt down suspects.
 However, it should be understood that Tilly is not a patrol dog.

 Tilly’s Vapor Detection Training

 Tilly the Vapor Detection dog was bred via the Auburn University Program which makes use of genetic research to breed working dogs like her.
 At the VWK9 Academy in Alabama, Tilly got her training for a full 15-months.
 Harris also trained alongside Tilly for seven weeks at the academy.